wyona/yarep/src/impl/java/org/wyona/yarep/impl/repo/xmldb/README.txt

 db-home: [optional]
   The database location on your disk.

-  This element can be empty or missing (e.g. for embedded databases).
-If no <db-home> is specified, the database home is assumed to be the location as specified by the <paths> "src" attribute.
+  This element can be empty or missing (e.g. for remote/non-embedded databases).

 root: [mandatory]
   The database root collection.
 This element is